 The central square in Athens, it was the site of a mass popular and military uprising in 1843 that led to King Otto granting the 1st Constitution Of Greece.
 It’s also been the site of more recent protests during the Greek financial crisis.
 You can find the Greek Parliament there and every hour can watch the changing of the guard.
 11:00am on Sundays is particularity special as soldiers accompanied by a military band march from a nearby barracks.

 Athens has a good underground system so you can reach the city from the airport quickly and easily.
-Once in the city itself all of the above sites are within walking distance of each other.
+You can then use it to quickly get between stations as required.
+Once in the city centre many of the tourist sites are within walking distance of each other.

 There are numerous rooftop bars in and around the city centre with great views.
 So you have plenty of options for a drink.
 If you want to party then the ‘Gazi district’ is full of bars and clubs.
 Take a taxi from the centre, it’s about 10 minutes ride.